What Is the Tundra Biome?

 Alpine Tundra

-The Apline tundra biome is found in the mountainous regions of the world, at an altitude of 11,000 ft and above.
-In these parts of the world, food scarcity prompts animals to migrate downhill in the search of food, and therefore, very few species are found here all year round.
-Those species which do live here throughout the year, hibernate for a considerable part of the year.
-Additionally, there are species like the Alpine pika, which, instead of hibernating, collect food and store it in rock crevices where they take shelter during winter.
+The Alpine tundra biome is found in the mountainous regions of the world, at an altitude of 11,000 ft and above.
+In these parts of the world, food scarcity pushes animals to migrate downhill in search of food, so very few species are found here all year round.
+Those species that do stay throughout the year hibernate for a considerable part of it.
+Some animals, like the Alpine pika, take a different approach, instead of hibernating, they collect food and store it in rock crevices where they shelter during winter.

 - Alpine chough (Pyrrhocorax graculus)